So, how do I do it

 found it to be effective for about 90% of problem tapes with a polyester base.
 I

-have also found it effective for some acetate base tapes although lubrication of
+have also found it effective for some acetate base media (mostly acetate base

-lifters or stationary guides) during this process to avoid unnecessary stress on
+inspection or lubrication process to avoid unnecessary stress on the valuable

 For analog cassettes and micro-cassettes that may need lubrication, I use a